rich-context-competition/rich-context-book-2019/combined_chapters/chap10.md

 ---

-# Chapter 10 - Singapore
+# Chapter 10 - Finding datasets in publications: The Singapore Management University approach

 <!--
 ---